 There is a windrow in front of my driveway.
 Who is responsible for clearing it?

 The clearing of windrows in front of driveways left by snow plowing equipment is the responsibility of the adjacent property owner, much like sidewalk shovelling.
-Plow operators make every attempt to keep driveways clear or keep windrows as small as possible, but any spillage that does occur is the responsibility of the property owner.
+Plow operators make every attempt to keep windrows as small as possible, but any spillage that does occur is the responsibility of the property owner.